choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 |*PATH*                |Includes the machine directory as last entry|

 The command is run with current directory set to the directory where the *machine.yaml* is, when the command exits *0* a *success_transition* fires, when it exits *!0* a *fail_transition* fires.
 Both cases publish an event announcing the execution.

+If a *governor* is configured the watcher will try to obtain a slot in the Governor before executing the command, it will timeout after *governor_timeout* has passed.

+To create a Governor Choria Streams must be enabled on the broker and the named Governor should have been created using `choria tool governor add`.

 ## Nagios watcher